ColeyDohmen/student-workbook/src/reflections/wk4/quiz4.md

 **11.** What is a 500 error?
 <!-- enter you answer in the space below -->
 ```
-A 500 error is a server error
+A 500 error is an internal server error
 ```